 I love this camera.

 The Mi Mix 3 battery capacity is 3200mAh.
-While this is lower than the Mi Mix 2S, which had 3400mAh, this battery is still powerful, Manages to last me a full school day, from waking me up at 7:15am, to an hour walk before the gym, playing two instances of Pokemon Go at once, to Reddit right before I sleep.
+While this is lower than the Mi Mix 2S, which had 3400mAh, this battery is still powerful; it manages to last me a full school day, from waking me up at 7:15am, to an hour walk before the gym, playing two instances of Pokemon Go at once, to Reddit right before I sleep.
 I also have a Mi Band 4 connected to it all day.
 The only time I’ve experienced sub-par battery was abroad, but that was because I had a bad signal so it was constantly searching for a signal.
 Otherwise, the battery serves me quite well, and when my day ends, I can just plop it on the wireless charger next to my bed instead of having to fiddle with the wire.

 If you use your phone more often, you might have to charge it mid-day, but with the fast charger and wireless charger, you could just throw it on the wireless charger when you’re not using it and rather on your desktop, doing paperwork, or something of the sorts.